vishalchovatiya/CPP_Templates/PART 2: All about virtual keyword C++: How virtual class works internally.md

 - So, in summary, even if `*a` and `*b` are related by some subtyping relation, `**a` and `**b` are not.

 > **Constructors of virtual bases**
-- The compiler must guarantees that the constructor for all virtual bases of a class get invoked, and get invoked **only once**.
+- The compiler must guarantees that the constructor for all virtual bases of a class gets invoked, and get invoked **only once**.
 If you don't explicitly call the constructors of your virtual base class (independent of how far up the tree they are), the compiler will automatically insert a call to their default constructors.
 - This can lead to some unexpected results.
 Consider the same class hierarchy again we have been considering so far, extended with constructors:
 ```
 class Top